reneemarama/career_village/README.md

 # Problem Statement

 "CareerVillage.org is a nonprofit that crowdsources career advice for underserved youth.
 Founded in 2011 in four classrooms in New York City, the platform has now served career advice from 25,000 volunteer professionals to over 3.5M online learners.
 The platform uses a Q&A style similar to StackOverflow or Quora to provide students with answers to any question about any career.
-"In this Data Science for Good challenge, CareerVillage.org, in partnership with Google.org, is inviting you to help recommend questions to appropriate volunteers.
+"In this Data Science for Good challenge, CareerVillage.org, in partnership with Google.org, is inviting you to help **recommend questions to appropriate volunteers**.
 To support this challenge, CareerVillage.org has supplied five years of data."
-[1]
+[1] emphasis added

+<span style="color:red">I think you adjusted the problem statement from a recommender of questions to volunteers, to prompting students with words that are more likely to help them get their questions answered, correct?</span>

 # The Data